-The Treasury Board may receive a credit against the mandatory redemption requirement for any term bonds of the same maturity that have been purchased and canceled or optionally redeemed and not previously applied as a credit against a mandatory sinking fund requirement.
-To apply term bonds purchased or optionally redeemed as a credit against a redemption requirement, the State Treasurer shall instruct the Registrar, not less than 60 days before the next

-June 1, to so apply term bonds purchased or optionally redeemed as a credit and, in the case of term bonds purchased, shall tender the term bonds purchased to the Registrar for cancellation.]
+The Authority may receive a credit against the mandatory redemption requirement for any term bonds of the same maturity that have been purchased and canceled or optionally redeemed and not previously applied as a credit against a mandatory sinking fund requirement.
+To apply term bonds purchased or optionally redeemed as a credit against a redemption requirement, the State Treasurer shall instruct the Registrar, not less than 60 days before the next February 1, to so apply term bonds purchased or optionally redeemed as a credit and, in the case of term bonds purchased, shall tender the term bonds purchased to the Registrar for cancellation.]

-Extraordinary Optional Redemption for the 2009E Bonds Sold and Issued as Build America Bonds.
-Before June 1, 2019, the 2009E Bonds sold and issued as Build America Bonds are subject to redemption on any date prior to their maturity at the option of the Treasury Board, in whole or in part upon the occurrence of an Extraordinary Event, as defined below, at a redemption price equal to the greater of:
+[Extraordinary Optional Redemption for the 2009F-2 Bonds Sold and Issued as Build America Bonds.
+Before February 1, 2020, the 2009F-2 Bonds sold and issued as Build America Bonds are subject to redemption in or in part at any time, in any order of maturities at the option of the Authority, on at least 30 days' notice, upon the occurrence of an Extraordinary Event (as defined below), at a redemption price equal to the greater of:

-- (1) 100% of the principal amount of the such 2009E Bonds to be redeemed; or - (2) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such 2009E Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which such 2009E Bonds are to be redeemed, discounted to the date on which such 2009E Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate, plus 100 basis points;

-plus, in each case, accrued interest on such 2009E Bonds to be redeemed to the redemption date.
+- (1) 100% of the principal amount of such 2009F-2 Bonds to be redeemed; or - (2) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such 2009F-2 Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which such 2009F-2 Bonds are to be redeemed, discounted to the date on which such 2009F-2 Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate (described below), plus 100 basis points; plus, in each case, accrued interest on such 2009F-2 Bonds to be redeemed to the redemption date.

-An "Extraordinary Event" will have occurred if the Commonwealth determines that a material adverse change has occurred to Section 54AA or 6431 of the Code (as such Sections were added by Section 1531 of the Recovery Act, pertaining to "Build America Bonds") or there is any guidance published by the Internal Revenue Service or the United States Department of the Treasury with respect to such Sections or any other determination by the Internal Revenue Service or the United States Department of the Treasury, which determination is not the result of any act or omission by the Commonwealth to satisfy the requirements to qualify to receive the 35% cash subsidy payment from the United States Department of the Treasury, pursuant to which the Commonwealth's 35% cash subsidy payment from the United States Department of the Treasury is reduced or eliminated.
+An "Extraordinary Event" will have occurred if the Authority determines that a material adverse change has occurred to Section 54AA or 6431 of the Code (as such Sections were added by Section 1531 of the Recovery

+Act, pertaining to "Build America Bonds") or there is any guidance published by the Internal Revenue Service or the United States Department of the Treasury with respect to such Sections or any other determination by the Internal Revenue Service or the United States Department of the Treasury, which determination is not the result of any act or omission by the Authority to satisfy the requirements to qualify to receive the 35% cash subsidy payment from the United States Department of the Treasury, pursuant to which the Authority's 35% cash subsidy payment from the United States Department of the Treasury is reduced or eliminated.